AlyssaMaeBaruc/FoodieFinds/README.md

-1. Project Title
+1. Project Title:
 Foodie Finds

-2. Description
+2. Description:
 This project aims to curate meals tailored to your pantries ingredients.

-3. Features
+3. Features:

 Ingredient Input
-Input Field: Users can enter ingredients into a designated input field.
+- Input Field: Users can enter ingredients into a designated input field.
-Add Button: Users can continuously add multiple ingredients.
+- Add Button: Users can continuously add multiple ingredients.
-Delete Button: Users can remove ingredients from the list by clicking a "Delete" button next to each ingredient.
+- Delete Button: Users can remove ingredients from the list by clicking a "Delete" button next to each ingredient.

 Meal Suggestions
-Meal Display: When users press "Enter," the system generates and displays meals that can be made using the entered ingredients.
+- Meal Display: When users press "Enter," the system generates and displays meals that can be made using the entered ingredients.

 Favorites and Saving
-Add to Favorites: Users can mark meals as favorites for easy access later.
+- Add to Favorites: Users can mark meals as favorites for easy access later.
-Save for Later: Users can save meals for future reference, stored in a database or local storage.
+- Save for Later: Users can save meals for future reference, stored in a database or local storage.

-4. Installation
+4. Installation:
 Run npm install in the project folder to install dependencies related to Express (the server).

 cd client and run npm install install dependencies related to React (the client).

-5. Database prep
+5. Database prep:
 Create .env file in project directory and add

 DB_NAME=mvp